-1. Consignment/Catalog Fees are $300/mule ~ fee includes your mules’ stall May 6 – 8.
-Starting May 9, buyers take over stall fees.
-Consignment Fees are nonrefundable once mule is accepted.
-Nonrefundable includes but is not limited to a vesicular stomatitis quarantine that would keep the sale from taking place.
+1. Consignment/Catalog Fees are $400/mule ~ fee includes your mules stall May 6-8.
+Starting May 8, buyers take over stall fees.
+“No Sales” will pay for their stalls starting May 8 @ $50/night.
+Consignors will also be responsible for $50/night stall fees when arriving before May 6th.
+Consignment Fees are non-refundable once mule is accepted.
+Non-refundable includes but is not limited to a vesicular stomatitis quarantine or country pandemic that would keep the sale from taking place.

-5. Nominations Open January 1st & Close February 29th – Anyone can nominate their mule in hopes to sell at Chrome In The Canyon Premier Mule Sale.
+Anyone can nominate their mule in hopes to sell at Premier Mule Sale.
 Submission of nomination does not guarantee selection.
-All criteria must be met prior to your mule being consigned.
+All criteria must be met prior to your mule being nominated.
 More than 1 mule may be nominated.
-Nominations will be accepted January 1 ~ February 29 only, no exceptions.
+Nominations will be accepted January 1-31 online only, no exceptions.
 Quality over Quantity!

-6. “TOP” scoring mules will sell at Chrome In The Canyon Premier Mule Sale.
-The Committee will be using the consignment rubric to score each and every mule.
+5. “TOP” scoring mules will sell at our Premier Mule Sale.
+Our Committee will be using our consignment rubric to score each and every mule and consignor.
 The better you & your mule score, the better of a chance you have to get a spot in the sale.
-All consignors will be notified by email or phone call no later than March 15 whether or not their mules are accepted.
-At that time, an MM Auctions Services representative will contact you for consignment payment by e-check or by emailing an invoice to be paid online within 5 business days.
-If consignment fees are not paid within 5 days of contact, MM Auctions will offer your spot to the next consignor in line.
+All consignors will be notified by email or phone call no later than February 15th whether or not their mules are accepted.
+Some consignors may nominate 5 mules and only 1 will get accepted.
+You as the consignor can reject your 1 accepted position and we will offer it to the next highest scorer in line.

-- Photos ~ You have a better chance of selling at sale & getting the price you want if your photos are professional.
-We cannot market your animal without great photos and videos.
+- Professional photos only – minimum of 2 still photos -We cannot market your animal without great photos and videos.
 Help us help you!
-Please make sure they are at least 1MB in size and the mule is not cropped in the photo too much.
+Please make sure they are 1MB – 2MB in size and the mule is not cropped in the photo too much.
 Photos that are too cropped do not look good when we use them for marketing especially in videos.
 Find a happy medium.
 The better the photos are the more we can use them in magazines and online marketing.

-8. Registration Papers ~ When your mule makes the sale, original Registration Papers need to be mailed to the office the same day your payment is received.
-Transfer papers must be signed and completed fully and accompany the registration papers in order to call the mule registered.
-Please make sure to send them signature required so you know we have received them.
+8. Registration Papers: When your mule makes the sale, original Registration Papers need to be mailed to the office immediately.
+Transfer papers must be signed fully including address and accompany the registration papers in order to call the mule registered.
+Please make sure to send them “signature required” so you know we received them.